Dr Jane Edwards

 |Phone:||+61 3 52278046 +61 3 52278046|

-Dr Jane Edwards is the Course Director for Master of Child Play Therapy, a 2 year training.
-Deakin is the first Australian university to offer a Play Therapy qualification.
+Jane is the Course Director for Master of Child Play Therapy, a 2 year training.
+Deakin was the first Australian university to offer a Play Therapy qualification.

 Previously Jane was a professor at the University of Limerick where she was Director of the Music & Health Research Group (1999-2013).
-She was a Guest Professor at the University of the Arts, Berlin (2004-2011) and has also held honorary research appointments at University of Cambridge (2004) and Queen Margaret University (2012).
-She has previously held appointments at the University of Queensland (1993-2000), where she was the inaugural lecturer in music therapy, and at the University of Melbourne (1991-1993) where she tutored.
+She was a Guest Professor at the University of the Arts, Berlin (2004-2011) and has held honorary research appointments at University of Cambridge (2004) and Queen Margaret University (2012).
+She has enjoyed teaching exchanges with a number of universities including Berklee College of Music in Boston. previously held appointments at the University of Queensland (1993-2000), where she was the inaugural lecturer in music therapy, and at the University of Melbourne (1991-1993).

-Jane has more than 100 publications including 3 edited books, and more than 40 research papers in peer reviewed journals.
+Jane has more than 100 publications including 3 edited books one of which is the Oxford Handbook of Music Therapy.
+She has more than 40 research papers in peer reviewed journals.
 She has published 17 chapters in edited books.
-She serves on the editorial boards for Music and Medicine, The Arts in Psychotherapy, and the Journal of Music Therapy.
-From January 2015 she will be the Editor in Chief for The Arts in Psychotherapy published by Elsevier.
+She is the Editor in Chief for The Arts in Psychotherapy published by Elsevier, and is the first music therapist and first Australian to hold this role.

 Jane has received funding from the Health Services Executive in Ireland for mental health services research, from the Health Research Board of Ireland as well as the European Science Foundation, and the Irish Funds.
 In Australia she founded the parenting programme Sing & Grow with an inauguration grant from Family and Community Services.
 She founded the music therapy programme at Royal Children's Hospital Brisbane in 1993 and provided services through the programme including clinical supervision until she left Australia for Ireland in 2000.